Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 We evaluate $\bm{v}^*$ on a uniform rectilinear mesh grid at locations $\bm{r}_i$ surrounding the ring center of mass.
-We find that snapshots of the flow field on the time scale of a single time step $dt = 5 \times 10^{-4} \tau_0$ are noisy due to Brownian noise.
+We find that snapshots of the flow field on the time scale of a single time step $dt = 5 \times 10^{-4} \tau_0$ are noisy due to thermal fluctuations.
 To overcome this, we perform additional simulations which sample the disturbance velocity every 50 time steps for an interval $50 \tau_0$ or $0.17 \tau_R$.
 Polymer advection is minimal on this time scale and the resulting streamlines are a close approximation to the instantaneous flow.
 The flow sampling increases the computational expense of the simulation by $A n_p N$ where $A$ is a constant associated with evaluating the RPY tensor for a grid point polymer bead pair, and $n_p$ is the number of grid points.
 As $n_p$ exceeds $N$ the simulation becomes computationally expensive, so we consider a volume extending only slightly past the extents of the tagged ring.
+Specifically, we consider the dimensions of the grid $\tilde{\bm{L}}_g = (120.0,40.0,48.0)$, and larger 2D slices in the flow-compression plane in Fig. \ref{fig:flowmod}.
+The average size of the simulation cell over a deformation period is $\tilde{\bm{L}} = (483.3,184.7,100.0)$.
+For visualization purposes we show only 2D slices of the flow and assume the flow in the $z$ direction is zero.
+This is generally a reasonable choice in the $xy$-plane, as the applied flow is planar, although significant gradients in the flow-neutral $z$-direction are possible (Fig. \ref{fig:hi_tt}).
 Visualization of the full 3D flow field is an interesting area for further study but is unnecessary for understanding the dynamics of individual ring polymers.

 The effective velocity is normalized by a reference value $U = \textrm{max}(| \nabla \textbf{v} \cdot (\bm{r}_i - \bm{r}_{CoM})|)$ corresponding to the maximum applied flow magnitude on the mesh.
 For positions further from the ring the applied flow becomes stronger relative to the polymer disturbance, but these flows are not relevant to the ring conformation.
 We now consider several specific examples of the characteristic motions described above and visualize the surrounding flow fields.